Life & Works of Brian Alan Burhoe – All About Us & More

 Well, that sums it up in some ways.

 Our home was new and hand built by my father.
+Surrounded by the rolling hills of the Northern Appalachians.
 It overlooked a place my parents called “that’s Glen Falls down there.”
 I’m told the house stands there still.

 And that forest?
 It was alive with birdsong and insects floating in the golden sunbeams and a red squirrel running up one tree and leaping over to another one, noisily scolding me.
 I didn’t know why it was so mad at me.
 Perhaps my unsquirrel-like behavior.
-And it seemed to me — so small and new and unlearned — that the rich-scented and brown-barked Forest with its bright splashes of green must go on and on.
-And I wanted to see more…
+And it seemed to me — so small and new and unlearned — that the rich-scented and brown-barked Forest with its bright splashes of green went on forever.

 Family stories: like the time I was caught raiding the pea patch.
 First one pod, then another.
 Opening them and pulling out handfuls of sweet-tasting peas.
 Sure looks like I was enjoying ’em, eh?
 And then a startling “Brian!”
 Mum’s voice.
 Caught!
 I turned around.
 But she wasn’t glaring at me in anger.
 With the bright sun over her shoulder, she was looking down into the viewfinder of her Brownie box camera.
 Mugshot and booked — in the family album.